Certified Kubernetes Administrator Exam Series (Part-9): Troubleshooting

 Troubleshooting PODs

 A Pod may be unavailable to users for a number of reasons.
 The first step when checking for Pod failure is to inspect its state.
-A Pod typically goes through five phases: Pending, Running, Succeeded, Failed, and Unknown.
+A Pod typically falls into one of these five states: Pending, Running, Succeeded, Failed, and Unknown.

-• If a Pod is in a Pending state, it means that the Kubernetes system has accepted it, but one or more container images have not been created.
+• Pending state: This means that the Kubernetes system has accepted it, but one or more container images have not been created.
 A Pod stays in a Pending state when it is still being scheduled and when the container images are being downloaded over a network.
 In this case, all one has to do is wait for the Pod to come up completely or restart it if the failure persists.

-• If a Pod is in the Succeeded phase, every container has been run successfully and will not need a restart.
+• Succeeded state: This means every container in the Pod has been run successfully and will not need a restart.

-• In the Failed phase, one or more containers have failed.
+• Failed state: This means one or more containers in the Pod have failed.

-• If a Pod is listed as Unknown, there’s an error connecting the Kubernetes API Server to the Pod, so its state cannot be established.
+• Unknown state: This means there’s an error connecting the Kubernetes API Server to the Pod, so its state cannot be established.

-To check for Pod state, the following command is used:
+To check the state of a Pod state, run the command below:

 kubectl describe pods <pod-name>